Editor’s Note: This story was first published in September and has been updated.

 Under DACA, Dreamers were able to apply to defer deportation and legally reside in the US for two years.
 After that, they could apply for renewal.

 The Trump administration put an end to new DACA applications in September and accepted renewal applications for another month.

 Now officials say they aren’t accepting any more applications.
 But they say they’ll consider requests from residents of the hurricane-ravaged US Virgin Islands and Puerto Rico on a case-by-case basis.

 That means if Congress doesn’t act, starting March 6, as many as 983 undocumented people could lose their protected status every day – nearly 30,000 people a month, on average, for two years – as DACA recipients’ permits start to expire.

 The Trump administration says it’s phasing out DACA in a way that will provide “minimum disruption.”

-Officials won't accept new applications to the program, but for current DACA recipients, protections remain in effect -- for now.
+For current DACA recipients, protections remain in effect – for now.

 According to officials:

 • Work permits issued under DACA will be honored until they expire.

 • New DACA applications that were received by September 5 and renewal applications received by October 5 will be processed.